EpikCord/EpikCord.py/docs/docs.rst

 def delete(self: Any) -> None

-def edit(self: Any, name: Any, verification_level: Any, default_message_notifications: Any, explicit_content_filter: Any, afk_channel_id: Any, afk_timeout: Any, owner_id: Any, system_channel_id: Any, system_channel_flags: Any, rules_channel_id: Any, preferred_locale: Any, features: Any, description: Any, premium_progress_bar_enabled: Any, reason: Any) -> NoneEdits the guild.
+def edit(self: Any, name: Any, verification_level: Any, default_message_notifications: Any, explicit_content_filter: Any, afk_channel_id: Any, afk_timeout: Any, owner_id: Any, system_channel_id: Any, system_channel_flags: Any, rules_channel_id: Any, preferred_locale: Any, features: Any, description: Any, premium_progress_bar_enabled: Any, reason: Any) -> None
+Edits the guild.

 Parameters
 ----------